 Direction

-From Falkenstein Castle, you head to the Regensburg-Falkenstein cycle path.
+From Falkenstein Castle, you cycle along the Regensburg-Falkenstein cycle path.

-You cycle along the former railway line and can soon enjoy various vantage points and adventurously shaped rock stones such as the "Sleeping Snake".
+You cycle along the former railway line and can soon enjoy various viewpoints and adventurously shaped rock formations such as the "Sleeping Snake".

-Numerous benches and resting pavilions are ideal for having a picnic with the provisions you have brought along.
+There are numerous benches and rest pavilions where you can enjoy a picnic with the provisions you have brought with you.

-After 31 km of varied cycling, you have reached Wenzenbach and Schönberg Castle.
+After 31 kilometres of varied cycling, you have reached Wenzenbach and Schönberg Castle.

 Schönberg Castle

-In Schönberg Castle, the castle that once towered over Wenzenbach can still be guessed at in its core.
-Even today, individual components of the castle can be traced back to the time when the castle was built.
-Ceiling beams in the cellar of the chapel, for example, can be dated to the year 1253/54.
+The core of Schönberg Castle is still reminiscent of the castle that once towered over Wenzenbach.
+Individual parts of the castle can still be traced back to the time when the castle was built.
+For example, ceiling beams in the cellar of the chapel can be dated to the year 1253/54.

 The castle initially belonged to the Lords of Hohenfels, later to the Bishops of Regensburg and the Dukes of Bavaria.
-From the 14th century onwards, there were frequent changes of ownership.
-From 1728 onwards, alterations were made to the castle as it is today.
+There were frequent changes of ownership from the 14th century onwards.
+From 1728 onwards, the castle was remodelled into its present form.

-Today the castle is privately owned and houses a doctor's practice and guest rooms.
-Concerts are held here from time to time.
+Today, the castle is privately owned and houses a doctor's surgery and guest rooms.
+Concerts are organised from time to time.
 Overnight stays or tours can be arranged on request.

 Am Schloß 2